Skip to main content

 1. Complete the annual Statewide Course Catalog Public School District and Open-Enrollment Charter School Agreement

-The Statewide Course Catalog Public School District and Open-Enrollment Charter School Agreement outlines the roles and responsibilities of the receiving district, provider LEA, and the TXVSN.
-This agreement should be completed annually.
+The Statewide Course Catalog Public School District and Open-Enrollment Charter School Agreement outlines the roles and responsibilities of the receiving district, course provider, and the TXVSN.
+This agreement is completed annually.
 While the agreement does not obligate a district or open-enrollment charter school to take a course through the TXVSN, having a signed agreement in place will expedite the enrollment process when courses are needed for a student or campus.

 2. Designate staff for key student support roles